cyrillvalentini/SAP-Extended/README.md

 *Simplified diagram of the changes made to the architecture.*

 ## Schematics and PCB
+After building the breadboard variant, I started working on a pcb version.
+Being the first larger design I created there are some power related issues and some missing filtering components which prevent the computer from running completely.

+The schematics and PCB were created using KiCad 7.

 ![alt text](https://github.com/cyrillvalentini/SAP-Extended/blob/main/images/pcb-version.jpg?raw=true)
-The schematics and PCB were created using KiCad 7.

 ## Usage
 ![alt text](https://github.com/cyrillvalentini/SAP-Extended/blob/main/images/breadboard-computer%20labeled.png?raw=true)